 I’m really worried about the technology – how can I make sure it will work?

 The way in which we work has changed dramatically over the past few weeks.
 And while most online webinar platforms are stable, the reliability of our internet is unknown.

-As online education and working from home continues – so will our pressure on our internet bandwidth.
-Your speakers will most likely be presenting from a home environment, meaning Netflix may be streaming in the background and their children may be home schooling.
+As online education and working from home continues – so will the pressure on our internet bandwidth.
+Your speakers will most likely be presenting from a home environment, meaning Netflix may be streaming in the background and their children may be home-schooling.